-slant= $\langle slant \rangle$ slant the font.
+slant=(slant) slant the font.

-Note that LuaT_EX-ja doesn't adjust JFMs by these extend and slant settings; one have to write new JFMs on purpose.
-For example, the following example uses the standard JFM jfm-ujis.lua, hence letter-spacing and the width of italic correction are not correct:
+Note that LuaTFX-ja doesn't adjust JFMs by these extend and slant settings; one have to write new JFMs on purpose.
+For example, the following example uses the standard JFM jfm-ujis.lua, hence the letterspacing and the width of italic corrections are not correct:

-'''

-1 \jfont\E=HaranoAjiMincho-Regular:extend=1.5;jfm=ujis;-kern
+i \jfont\E=HaranoAjiMincho-Regular:extend=1.5;jfm=ujis;-kern

-'''

-2 \jfont\S=HaranoAjiMincho-Regular:slant=1;jfm=ujis;-kern あいうえおあいうABC
+2 \jfont\S=HaranoAjiMincho-Regular:slant=1;jfm=ujis;-kern